 You haven’t really been to Launceston if you didn’t visit the beautiful Cataract Gorge.
 The best way to experience the Cataract Gorge is by walking along the banks of the South Esk River.
 The walk starts at King’s Bridge (Trevallyn Road) just past Stillwater Restaurant, about a 10-15 minute walk from the city.

-Cross Alexandra Suspension Bridge to visit the swimming pool, Cataract Gorge visitor centre, or to take a ride across the full expanse of the gorge on the world’s longest single-span chairlift.
+Cross Alexandra Suspension Bridge to visit the swimming pool and Cataract Gorge Visitor Centre or to take a ride across the full expanse of the gorge on the world’s longest single-span chairlift.
 Return to the city via the scenic Zig-Zag trail.

 For something different, consider a paddling adventure in Cataract Gorge with Tasmanian Safaris that prove Hobie pedal-powered kayaks which means your hands will be free for taking pictures along the way.

 2 Bridge Road, Launceston